maciejg-git/litewind-alpine-documentation/components/plugins.md

 The transition plugin add two directives `x-alt-transition` and `x-vue-transition`.
 Both directives add another way to define transitions.
 The new definition is simply transformed to a set of native Alpine transition directives.

+Add transition plugin to your page with the CDN or as a npm package.

 #### x-alt-transition

 This directive adds more timeline like way of defining transitions.
 To allow CSP builds it is parsed as JSON.